 - a.
 The Agency shall maintain a stringent regime to ensure effective protection against disclosure of commercial, technological and industrial secrets and other confidential information coming to its knowledge, including such information coming to the Agency's knowledge in the implementation of this Protocol. - b.
-The regime referred to in paragraph a. above shall include, among others, provisions relating to: - (i) General principles and associated measures for the handling of confidential information; - (ii) Conditions of staff employment relating to the protection of confidential information; - (iii) Procedures in cases of breaches or alleged breaches of confidentiality. - c.
-The regime referred to in paragraph a. above shall be approved and periodically reviewed by the Board.
+The regime referred to in paragraph a. of this Article shall include, among others, provisions relating to: - (i) General principles and associated measures for handling of confidential information; - (ii) Conditions of staff employment relating to the protection of confidential information; - (iii) Procedures in cases of breaches or alleged breaches of confidentiality. - c.
+The regime referred to in paragraph a. of this Article shall be approved and periodically reviewed by the Board of Governors.